 At The Fran Haasch Law Group, we love motorcycles as much as anyone.
 While we hope you stay safe at all times, accidents can sometimes happen.
 If you’re ever hurt on your bike due to someone else’s negligence, we’ll be ready to provide you with the skilled representation you need to have the best possible chance of obtaining fair compensation.
-Get in touch for a free evaluation of your case.

 Is Motorcycle Insurance Necessary for Your Travel Plans?

 While motorcycle insurance is not required in Florida, it’s always recommended.
 If you’re taking your own bike to another country, then there’s a good chance you’ll need travel medical insurance as well as other types of coverage.
 You’ll also want to look into different types of optional coverage that might be available.

 Motorcycle accidents can happen at any time and while traveling out of state or even internationally.
 As a result, many riders choose to purchase coverage for their bikes anyway – just in case something happens.